harfbuzz/boring-expansion-spec/VARC.md

 For each parsed component, if `HAVE_CONDITION` flag is set, then the component is loaded but _not_ used (eg. not displayed) unless the referred `Condition` (using `conditionIndex`) in the top-level `conditionList` evaluates to true.
+For `Condition` types that require a variation-store, the `MultiItemVariationStore` `varStore` shall be used to get deltas for an outer/inner variation numbers, with a tuple as appropriate.

 For any unspecified axis, the value used depends on flag `RESET_UNSPECIFIED_AXES`.
 If the flag is set, then the normalized value zero is